Nigel-Bess/CvUtilities/Fulfil.Dispense/README.md

 # Fulfil.Dispense

 The only information guaranteed to be  up-to-date is the **Starting the Mars API** section.
 Any information that precedes the **Depreciation Warning** section of the readme is valid.
+Other up-to-date information can be found on the [CV Command Guide](https://docs.google.com/document/d/14k9Jj3RgEqf9b27t3sbYC5RS6eEuN8hgaCXUnPTA268/edit?pli=1#heading=h.5wo37tlgfgcn).

 ## Starting the Mars API